The stats that expose Australia’s hidden deforestation crisis

 10 shocking statistics that will make you want to take action today to stop deforestation in its tracks

 The scale of the deforestation crisis taking place across Australia should alarm us all.
-These 10 facts prove we need to put a stop to deforestation now.
+These 10 facts prove we need to protect special forests from deforestation now.

 1. Australia has one of the highest rates of deforestation in the world.

-Over 4.5 million hectares of forest and bushland was destroyed between 2010 and 2020.
-Deforestation is when humans significantly damage, alter or destroy forest—usually by bulldozing or logging.*
+Deforestation is when humans significantly damage, alter or destroy forest—usually by bulldozing or logging.
+But why exactly are forests being destroyed?
+It can be:

 Watch on Nature